 Five elements of an effective LDAR program

-- Leak definition – CIMS is used to record inventory (log all assets and respective leak check activity) and produce fugitive emission estimation and report based on US EPA correlations factors
+- Leak definition – CIMS is used to record inventory (log all assets and respective leak-check activity) and produce fugitive emission estimations and reports based on US EPA correlations factors

 - Monitoring components – through CIMS asset monitoring, tracking and reporting activities